patrickbwarren/inkscape-survex-export/README.md

 Ranger series in Link Pot (Easegill) where the PNG image (`loneranger_cpcj6-2.png`) &ndash; originally published in CPC Journal 6(2) &ndash; is taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page").
-The scale line end-end distance is 30 m, so the 'length of scale line (in m)' parameter in the export dialogue box would be set to 30.0.
+The scale line end-end distance is 30 m, so 'Length of scale line (in m)' in the 'Parameters' tab would be set to 30.0.

 Similarly, `farcountry_ulsaj89.svg` is a tracing of a survey of Far Country in Gaping Gill where the PNG image (`farcountry_ulsaj89..png`) &ndash; originally published in ULSA '89 Journal &ndash; is likewise taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page").
-In this case the scale line end-end distance is 200 ft, so the 'length of scale line (in m)' parameter in the export dialogue box would be set to 60.96.
+In this case the scale line end-end distance is 200 ft, so the 'Length of scale line (in m)' in the 'Parameters' tab would be set to 60.96.
 To get an idea of the work involved here, the generated Survex file contains 176 survey stations, joined by 180 legs, with a total length of around 1.5km of passage: it took less than 30 mins of